img 0433

 VPI HW-19 Mark 3

 Sadly, the SME IV has suffered some deformation of the armrest outrigger or platform, probably before shipping, and there is very little we can do about that, unfortunately.
-Because this is a low-pressure die casting, and as some of you will know, trying to re-bend diecast parts like this is a fool’s errand and will likely result in breakage.
-This arm would need a new outrigger.
+This is a low-pressure die casting and, as many will know, trying to bend or worse, re-bend, diecast parts is a fool’s errand that will almost certainly result in breakage.
+This arm really needs a new outrigger.

 img 0425